Public release of data

 Titleholders may choose to make production and other information available.
 You may wish to contact those companies directly.
 Details of titles and registered titleholders is on the National Electronic Approvals Tracking System (NEATS) website.

-Some aggregated production and reserves data may be available through Geoscience Australia publications.
+Some aggregated production and reserves data may be available through AECR | Geoscience Australia publications.

 Contact us